dataduke/epages-docs/_posts/2016/2016-02-11-pipeline-automated-test-evaluation.md

 In summary, the mentioned ease of extension of Elasticsearch in combination with a generally low effort for maintenance convinced us to strongly opt against building every solution part on our own as suggested in **Option A**.

 That's it for now.
-If you are interested in how we
+If you are interested, you may accompany us on the second post which will be published in the next week.
+The comprehensive follow-up will outline the solution architecture, split it up into individual solution parts and then focus on the technical details including the setup of Elasticsearch, Logstash, Docker, Jenkins Jobs, Docker and CircleCI.

-Accompany us on the second post in the next business days and see yourself if we have decided wisley.
-To give you a better idea, we will show in-depth how we split up the solution architecture and then focus in depth on the technical implementations.
-So stay tuned.
+So stay tuned and see yourself if we have choosen our option wisley!

 ---
 layout: post